 - Body composition and energy expenditure measurements in different population groups using doubly labelled water

-- Trans fatty acid and fatty acid research
+- Trans-fatty acid and fatty acid research

 - Presence of heavy metals in foods

-- Ghavami A, Coward WA & Bluck LJC (2011) The effect of food preparation on the bioavailability of carotenoids from carrots using intrinsic labelling British Journal of Nutrition, doi: 10.1017/S000711451100451X, Published online by Cambridge University Press 19 September 2011.
+Ghavami A, Coward WA & Bluck LJC (2012) The effect of food preparation on the bioavailability of carotenoids from carrots using intrinsic labelling, British Journal of Nutrition, 107, 9, 1350-1366.
+DOI: 10.1017/S000711451100451X.

 Ghavami A (2011) FLH23 The use of Stable Isotopes to Measure Vitamin A bioavailability from Carotenoids - the effectiveness of vegetables and red palm oil as sources of vitamin A, Proceedings of Food, Lifestyle and Health Conference, PIPOC 2011 International Palm Oil Congress, Kuala Lumpur (Malaysia), 15-17 November 2011.
 Kuala Lumpur: MPOB, page 145.